SR2610/SR2610/README.md

 ## Hey!

-I'm a Game Developer currently working at [NSC Creative](https://nsccreative.com/) at the National Space Centre in Leicester working on museum exhebitions, XR stuff and other fun things.
+I'm a Game Developer currently working at [NSC Creative](https://nsccreative.com/) at the National Space Centre in Leicester working on museum exhibitions, XR stuff and other fun things.

 ## Projects